WOMEN'S MILITARY HISTORY

 Source: Fact Sheet, Military District of Washington, U.S. Army and the files of Captain Barbara A. Wilson on military women.

-The text of the documents in the women's history library may be freely copied for nonprofit educational use.
+The text of the documents may be freely copied for nonprofit educational use.